-For Valentine’s Day, I made our French Bulldog Ruby into a cartoon drawing, in the “Kawaii” style like Hello Kitty or Snoopy.
+For Valentine’s Day, I made our French Bulldog Ruby into a cartoon drawing, a logo and a brand on Instagram, in the “Kawaii” style like Hello Kitty or Snoopy.
 “Kawaii,” how fans describe the Hello Kitty logo, is a Japanese cultural philosophy: “super cute” on the surface, underpinned by values of emotional connectedness and empathy.
-Greek lit might call it “pathos.”

 And so the “Rubyfornia” style was born: simple, fun, personal.
 My wife thought it was the perfect gift!

 After showing Rubyfornia to friends and family, I found myself making dozens of drawings of their dogs in Rubyfornia.

 The biggest thing I learned was, “Wow!
 There are alot of people that adore their dogs as much as I do!”

 When Ruby scratches, she scratches.
 When she stretches, she stretches.
 When she strolls, she strolls.
 That’s Ruby.
 There is no past or future, before or after, only here and now.
 She commits 110%.
 She lives in the moment.